Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota/guide.en-gb.md

 >>
 >> If your Exchange account has already filled up its 300 GB of storage on a **Hosted** or **Provider** offer, you will need to free up space on your Exchange account by deleting obsolete items or [archive your emails](#archiveorswitch) on your computer locally.
 This also applies to 50 GB Exchange accounts that are included in a **Private** solution.
 >>
+> **Zimbra**
+>>
+>> The Zimbra Starter solution includes 15 GB of storage.
+If you would like to increase capacity, you can switch to the Zimbra Pro solution.
+>> In the `Email account`{.action} tab of your platform, click the `...`{.action} button to the right of the account you want to modify, then click `Upgrade`{.action}.
+>> If you have a Zimbra Pro or Business solution, you already have the maximum capacity of 50 GB.
+You will need to free up space on your Zimbra account by deleting unnecessary items, or [archive your emails](#archiveorswitch) on your computer locally.

 ### 3. **Archive** emails or **change your email solution** <a name="archiveorswitch"></a>